The Bottleneck Audit: Unblock Your Next $10K Month for $15K–$30K Operators

 You’ve probably spent months on the wrong fix, too.

-Another consultant was stuck at $11K/month for 8 months.
-Working 55 hours weekly.
-Plenty of leads.
-Lots of discovery calls.
-But his close rate was 18%.
+Another consultant was stuck at $11K/month for 8 months, working 55 hours a week with plenty of leads and lots of discovery calls—but only an 18% close rate.

 “I need to get better at sales,” he said.